 Well, don’t worry about it unless it becomes a problem.

-But for those of us whose kids weren’t able to make that transition on their own, sleep training is the best way to help everyone.
+But for those of us whose kids weren’t able to make that transition on our own, sleep training is the best way to help everyone.
 Behavioral sleep training not only teaches the babies how to self-soothe; it also teaches the parents to quit providing negative sleep associations that are making the situation worse.

 I used to worry that it was my actions (via the negative sleep associations) that caused my children to be bad sleepers.
 But in fact, a 2008 study shows the opposite to be true:

 Findings support the hypothesis that maladaptive parental behaviors develop in reaction to preexisting sleep difficulties.Longitudinal Study of Preschool Sleep Disturbance, Pediatric Adolesc Med Apr 2008

 In other words, it’s normal for parents to fall back on what used to work.
 It’s the lack of sleep and an attempt to help that’s causing these maladaptive (inappropriate) parenting behaviors to manifest.
 It’s not a parenting fail; it’s relying on what used to work, but it’s just not working anymore.

 For example, my children as newborns required being swaddled and rocked to get them to sleep.
 But at 5-6 months of age, as that same baby hit a sleep regression, I naturally fell back on behaviors that used to work.
 We needed behavioral sleep training because it helped us learn a better way to do things – opening up the way for the baby to learn how to self-soothe and get back to sleep.

 So let’s talk about how each sleep association relates to sleep training in more detail.